Moamen189/Base64/README.md

 - `Models/`: Contains the model classes.
 - `Views/`: Contains the view templates.
 - `wwwroot/`: Contains static files such as JavaScript, CSS, and images.

-## How to Contribute

-If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.